Deterministic evolution of gauge fields through a singularity: Extension to non-Abelian gauge fields under a one-dimensional ansatz

-\paragraph{Homogeneous \textit{ansatz} and global constraints.} In the Hamiltonian formalism, after imposing the homogeneous \textit{ansatz}, a generic Einstein--Yang--Mills system undergoes time evolution governed by a Hamiltonian that is a linear combination of the following global constraints:
+In the Hamiltonian formalism, after imposing the homogeneous \textit{ansatz}, a generic Einstein--Yang--Mills--Klein--Gordon system undergoes time evolution governed by a Hamiltonian that is a linear combination of the following global constraints: